Red Sea: Oceanography

 This video over the south-eastern Mediterranean Sea and down the coastline of the Red Sea was taken by the crew of Expedition 29 on board the International Space Station.

 The Red Sea is between arid land, desert and semi-desert.
 Many regions of the coastal zone of the Red Sea possess large areas of vigorously growing coral and extensive reef complexes.
-Due to the tidal currents, low human population and the minimal development in this climatically inhospitable region, the Red Sea coral reefs are some of the healthiest reef environments in the world.
+Due to the tidal currents, low human population, and the minimal development in this climatically inhospitable region, the Red Sea coral reefs are some of the healthiest reef environments in the world.
 The Red Sea water mass-exchanges its water with the Arabian Sea and Indian Ocean via the Gulf of Aden.
 These physical factors reduce the effect of high salinity caused by evaporation in the north and relatively hot water in the south.

 The climate of the Red Sea is the result of two monsoon seasons: a northeasterly monsoon and a southwesterly monsoon.
 Monsoon winds occur because of differential heating between the land and the sea.
 Very high surface temperatures and high salinity make this one of the warmest and saltiest bodies of seawater in the world.
 The average surface water temperature of the Red Sea during the summer is about 26 C in the north and 30 C in the south, with only about 2 C-change variation during the winter months.
-The overall average water temperature is 22 C. Temperature and visibility remain good to around 200 m.
+The overall average water temperature is 22 C. Temperature and visibility remain good, with visibility around 200 m.
 The sea is known for its strong winds and unpredictable local currents.

 The rainfall over the Red Sea and its coasts is extremely low, averaging 60 mm per year.
 The rain is mostly short showers, often with thunderstorms and occasionally with dust storms.
 The scarcity of rainfall and no major source of fresh water to the Red Sea result in excess evaporation as high as 2050 mm per year and high salinity with minimal seasonal variation.
 A recent underwater expedition to the Red Sea offshore from Sudan and Eritrea found surface water temperatures 28 C in winter and up to 34 C in the summer, but despite that extreme heat, the coral was healthy with much fish life with very little sign of coral bleaching, with only 9% infected by Thalassomonas loyana, the 'white plague' agent.
 Favia favus coral there harbours a virus, BA3, which kills T. loyana.

-Scientists are investigating the unique properties of these coral and their commensal algae to see if they can be used to salvage bleached coral elsewhere.
+Scientists are investigating the unique properties of these corals and their commensal algae to determine whether they can be used to rescue bleached corals elsewhere.